Online Estimation and Optimization of Utility-Based Shortfall Risk: Introduction

-\textit{Related work.} Stochastic approximation has been explored in the context of CVaR estimation in \cite{bardou2009cvar,bercu2020stochastic}.
-Recursive estimation of quantiles, variances and medians has been considered earlier in \cite{cardot2015online,cardot2011efficient,godichon2016estimating}.
+\textit{Related work.} Stochastic approximation has been explored in the context of CVaR estimation in \cite{bardou2009cvar,bercu2020stochastic,costa2021non}.
+Recursive estimation of quantiles, variances and medians has been considered earlier in \cite{cardot2017online,cardot2013efficient,godichon2016estimating,costa2021non}.
 UBSR was introduced in \cite{follmer2002convex}, and non-recursive estimation schemes for UBSR were proposed in \cite{zhaolin2016convex}.
 A paper closely related to our work from UBSR estimation viewpoint is \cite{dunkel2010stochastic}, which uses a recursive estimation technique.
 The authors establish asymptotic convergence of their algorithm, and a `central limit theorem' showing the asymptotic Gaussianity of the scaled estimation error.
-In contrast, we establish \emph{non-asymptotic}, i.e., finite-sample bounds for the performance of our recursive estimation method, under similar technical assumptions as \cite{dunkel2010stochastic,zhaolin2016convex}. \cite{duchi2012finite,balasubramanian2018zeroth} consider finite-sample analysis of zeroth order stochastic approximation, but they assume zero-mean noise on the function measurements, which is not the case for UBSR optimization considered here.
+In contrast, we establish \emph{non-asymptotic}, i.e., finite-sample bounds for the performance of our recursive estimation method, under similar technical assumptions as \cite{dunkel2010stochastic,zhaolin2016convex}. \cite{duchi2012finite,balasubramanian2018zeroth} consider finite-sample analysis of zeroth-order stochastic approximation, but they assume zero-mean noise on the function measurements, which is not the case for UBSR optimization considered here.
 Other related papers include \cite{bhavsar2021nonasymptotic,pasupathy2018sampling} which consider stochastic approximation of an abstract objective function where the function measurements are biased, and the bias can be controlled through a batch size.
 In a recent paper \cite{la2020concentration}, the authors use the estimation scheme from \cite{zhaolin2016convex} to establish concentration inequalities for UBSR estimation.
+A more detailed comparison to other related papers appears in Section~\ref{sec:comparison}.